How a Patient-First Website Increased Bookings (Without Ads)

 Discover 5 simple SEO changes that help patients find and book your holistic practice online.

-Woman in glasses and blazer works on a laptop at a desk, hand on chin, brick wall background.
+Woman wearing glasses, working on a laptop at a desk, hand on chin, thoughtful expression.

 By Jessica Frech Knowles (CEO at Sivvy) November 3, 2025